eighty20results/e20r-payment-warning-pmpro/readme.txt

 If you sponsor the development of gateway support you will receive forum support for the lifespan of this plugin, plus a lifetime license key for one website of yours for all available and future plugin features.

 = Changelog =

+== v1.8.8 ==

+* BUG FIX: Typo in help text for saved credit card info
+* ENHANCEMENT: Don't send email notice to admin if no messages of the type was sent
+* ENHANCEMENT: Add filter to let notice to admin get sent if no messages of the type was sent ('e20r-payment-warning-skip-admin-message-if-none-sent')

 == v1.8.6 ==